KellybLieu/UC_Berkeley_Module17_ComparingClassifiers/README.md

 5 - default: has credit in default? (categorical: 'no','yes','unknown')
 6 - housing: has housing loan? (categorical: 'no','yes','unknown')
 7 - loan: has personal loan? (categorical: 'no','yes','unknown')
-# related with the last contact of the current campaign:
+//related with the last contact of the current campaign:
 8 - contact: contact communication type (categorical: 'cellular','telephone')
 9 - month: last contact month of year (categorical: 'jan', 'feb', 'mar', ..., 'nov', 'dec') 10 - day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri') 11 - duration: last contact duration, in seconds (numeric).
 Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
 Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.
-# other attributes:
+//other attributes:
 12 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact) 13 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
 14 - previous: number of contacts performed before this campaign and for this client (numeric) 15 - poutcome: outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success')
-# social and economic context attributes
+//social and economic context attributes
 16 - emp.var.rate: employment variation rate - quarterly indicator (numeric)
 17 - cons.price.idx: consumer price index - monthly indicator (numeric)
 18 - cons.conf.idx: consumer confidence index - monthly indicator (numeric)